5th/7th Battalion, Royal Australian Regiment: History

 On 24 August 2006, Prime Minister John Howard announced the Enhanced Land Force plan that two new battalions would be established in two stages, with one eventually to be based in Adelaide and the other—8th/9th Battalion, Royal Australian Regiment—in south-east Queensland.
 The first of the two new battalions would be formed by splitting the 5/7 RAR creating the separate 5th and 7th Battalions, with the 5th Battalion remaining at Robertson Barracks, while the 7th would be relocated to Adelaide.

 On 3 December 2006, the 5th/7th Battalion was formally de-linked into its antecedent units.
 At the time D Company, 5/7RAR was serving as a part of Overwatch Battle Group (West) in Southern Iraq, while B Company 5/7RAR was serving with the 1st Reconstruction Task Force in Afghanistan.
 As a result, the operational establishment of the new units was undertaken during 2007.

+The Battalion was reformed on 10 December 2024 at a parade held in Robertson Barracks, Darwin.
+The first CO of the re-raised Battalion is LTCOL Hugh Michael Grogan.